Skip to Main Content

 Ali Amin, M.D.

-Director of Surgical Pathology Fellowship
+Director of Genitourinary Pathology Fellowship

 Rhode Island Hospital - Department of Pathology